jenkinsci/blueocean-plugin/blueocean-core-js/README.md

 - `npm run gulp`
 - `npm publish --tag beta` (the "beta" tag is important)
    - If you receive an error about the package already existing, tick the version up again, e.g. 0.0.90-SNAPSHOT-2 and repeat above steps.
+- Then update the modules that reference core-js:
+   - With script: `bin/cleanInstall.js @jenkins-cd/blueocean-core-js@0.0.90-SNAPSHOT-1`
-- Then perform the following in blueocean-web, blueocean-dashboard, and blueocean-personalization
+   - Or manually in blueocean-web, blueocean-dashboard, and blueocean-personalization
       - `npm install @jenkins-cd/blueocean-core-js@0.0.90-SNAPSHOT-1 -S -E`
 - You should see all package.json and npm-shrinkwrap.json updated to reflect the new version number.
 - Push changes to your branch and ensure that the blueocean-plugin and ATH builds both pass.